Joints of varieties: Introduction

 \subsection{Outline}

-We begin by motivating and describing, in \cref{sec:motivation}, the key new idea in our method, namely a new way to set up vanishing conditions for multivariate polynomials.
-We then give, in \cref{sec:joints-of-planes}, the proof in the special case of joints of planes in $\RR^6$, which already illustrates many of the key ideas.
-There are two modifications needed to extend this proof to joints of varieties, namely the use of higher order directional derivatives with respect to local coordinates along a variety, and the use of Hasse derivatives to deal with arbitrary fields, and they are both discussed in \cref{sec:derivatives}.
+We begin by motivating and describing, in \cref{sec:motivation}, the key new ideas in our method.
+We then give, in \cref{sec:joints-of-planes}, the proof in the special case of joints of planes in $\RR^6$, which is representative of the general result.
+To obtain the result in full generality, we use higher order directional derivatives with respect to local coordinates along a variety, as well as Hasse derivatives to deal with arbitrary fields, and they are both discussed in \cref{sec:derivatives}.
 The complete proof of the main theorem then appears in \cref{sec:carbery}.